sscheib/sscheib.github.io/_posts/2023-10-03-ansible-role-rhel_iso_kickstart.md

 The role does the following:

-1. Download a RHEL ISO to your local filesystem - that can be your local machine or a server in a data center
+1. Download a RHEL `ISO image` to your local filesystem - that can be your local machine or a server in a data center
-1. Optional: Unpack the ISO
+1. Optional: Unpack the `ISO image`
-1. Optional: Add a custom Kickstart or the Kickstart shipped with the role to the unpacked ISO
+1. Optional: Add a custom Kickstart or the Kickstart shipped with the role to the unpacked `ISO image`
 1. Optional: Adjust the Kickstart to set a root password, create users and add custom `%post` sections
 1. Optional: Validate the Kickstart using `ksvalidator`
 1. Optional: Adjust the kernel parameters to load the Kickstart automatically
-1. Optional: Enable FIPS in the kernel parameters
+1. Optional: Enable `FIPS` in the kernel parameters
 1. Optional: Adjust the timeout of GRUB, so you don't have to wait 60 seconds for the installation to start
-1. Optional: Adjust the GRUB menu entry to use; Either validate the ISO before installing or directly install it
+1. Optional: Adjust the GRUB menu entry to use; Either validate the `ISO image` before installing or directly install it
-1. Optional: Create the actual ISO
+1. Optional: Create the actual `ISO image`
-1. Optional: Make the ISO bootable on BIOS and UEFI systems
+1. Optional: Make the `ISO image` bootable on `BIOS` and `UEFI` systems
 1. Optional: Implant an MD5 sum so it can be checked during booting

 TL;DR: Quite a lot.

-Chances are that you do not need or want to use certain features of the role, such as enabling FIPS.
+Chances are that you do not need or want to use certain features of the role, such as enabling `FIPS`.
 Then I have good news for you: All steps but the very first are optional and can be configured through variables. :sunglasses:

 ## Use cases

 I have identified three major use cases for the role:

-1. Only download an ISO, don't touch it
+1. Only download an `ISO image`, don't touch it
-1. Download the ISO and enable FIPS, so you don't have to do it manually every time before the ISO boots, but do not perform any other changes to the ISO
+1. Download the `ISO image` and enable `FIPS`, so you don't have to do it manually every time before th `ISO image` boots, but do not perform any other changes to the `ISO image`
-1. Embed a customized Kickstart into the ISO to use it for unattended installing
+1. Embed a customized Kickstart into the `ISO image` to use it for unattended installing

 I am sure, there plenty of other use cases I haven't thought of yet.
 If you happen to have a different use case, consider contributing with a feature request or simply comment on this blog post :slightly_smiling_face:

 Now, let's take look at the above use cases and how to configure the role to achieve each of them.

-### Downloading an ISO
+### Downloading an `ISO image`

-Downloading the ISO is the easiest of the three use cases.
+Downloading the `ISO image` is the easiest of the three use cases.
 You'll only need to configure:

-- Which ISO to download
+- Which `ISO image` to download
 - Where to download it to
-- The permissions of both the download directory and the ISO
+- The permissions of both the download directory and the `ISO image`
 - Provide the API token to authenticate against the Red Hat Customer Portal

 An example of a playbook could look something like this: